 This course is designed to further the professional capability of military and civilian personnel as upper-level managers assigned to the Department of Defense Depot Maintenance System.
 Foundational concepts of industrial operations management will be discussed to include strategic planning and execution.
 Students will study current operational methodologies for strategic planning, forecasting and forming a business case analysis.
 Additionally, project scheduling and post project execution analysis will be explored.

 LOG 399 is a 3-week live internet or 3-day in-residence/on-site course offered by the Logistics Management Department, AFIT School of Systems and Logistics and features presentations by guest lectures focusing on strategic logistic concepts and capabilities within the Department of Defense.
 Emphasis is on strategic sustainment and distribution processes and functions, such as distribution process ownership USTRANSCOM, strategic airlift AMC, and defense commodity management DLA.
 The course also covers joint and USAF logistics doctrine, the academic perspective on strategic logistics capabilities and concepts, along with strategic logistics issues peculiar to the student audience where the course is held.
 Participants address logistic concepts, best practices, challenges, and solutions in the strategic environment likely to be faced by USAF logisticians working sustainment issues.

-This course will prepare you for strategic leadership positions with a major emphasis on enterprise level logistics competencies.
-The course will enhance your critical thinking skills about challenges you’ll face in multiple positions as senior logisticians.
-The course will include a comprehensive analysis of topics such as: 1.
-Financial management working capital funds.
-2. Supply chain management depot maintenance workload sustainment PPBES programming.
-3. Life cycle logistics joint logistics planning nuclear enterprise logistics.
-4. Other current issues.
+This course prepares students for strategic leadership positions at the O-6/GS-15 levels, with major emphasis on enterprise-level logistics competencies.
+It enhances students' critical thinking skills about challenges they'll face in multiple positions as senior logisticians.
+The course includes a comprehensive analysis of topics such as: financial management/working capital funds, supply chain management, depot maintenance/workload/sustainment, PPBES/programming, life cycle logistics, joint logistics planning, nuclear enterprise logistics, and current issues impacting senior logisticians.
+Uniform is OCPs for military and Business casual for civilians.

-Initial Skills Training/Badge Awarding course for all new Air Force Officer accessions, Air Force Officer crossflows, and civilian new-hires into the Contracting career field 64P’s or 1102’s.
-Educates and prepares officers and civilians to assume positions as Mission Focused Business Leaders MFBL in Operational, Systems, Logistics, and Research and Development contracting offices.
-Course curriculum includes the Federal Acquisition Regulation, Air Force business environments, applicable laws/regulations, and hands-on exercises using applicable automated data systems.
+Initial Skills Training/Badge Awarding course for all new Air Force Officer accessions, Air Force Officer crossflows, and civilian new-hires into the Contracting career field 64P's or 1102's.
+Educates and prepares officers and civilians to assume positions as Mission Focused Business Leaders (MFBL) in Operational, Systems, Logistics, and Research and Development contracting offices.
+Course curriculum includes Contract Foundational Skills, Contract Pre- Award, Award, and Post-Award lessons.